rust-lang/blog.rust-lang.org/content/what-does-it-take-to-ship-rust-in-safety-critical.md

 Hearing concrete constraints, examples of assessor feedback, and what "evidence" actually looks like in practice is incredibly helpful.
 The goal is to make Rust's strengths more accessible in environments where correctness and safety are not optional.

 [^costs]: If you're curious about how rigor scales with cost in ISO 26262, [this Feabhas guide](https://www.feabhas.com/sites/default/files/2016-06/A%20quick%20guide%20to%20ISO%2026262%5B1%5D_0_0.pdf) gives a good high-level overview.

+[^fls]: The FLS team was [created under the Rust Project](https://github.com/rust-lang/team/pull/2028) in 2025.
+The team is now [actively maintaining the specification](https://github.com/rust-lang/fls/pull/631), reviewing changes and keeping the FLS in sync with language evolution.

+[^mcdc]: See the [MC/DC tracking issue](https://github.com/rust-lang/rust/issues/124144) for context.
+The initial implementation was [removed](https://github.com/rust-lang/rust/commit/562222b73765a326fa800a075814deaf627874df) due to maintenance concerns.

 [^qnx]: See the [QNX target documentation](https://doc.rust-lang.org/beta/rustc/platform-support/nto-qnx.html) for current status.